 Anyone working with your children at All Souls receive a background screening.

-We maintain multiple adult workers in the room with children and have a comprehensive Child Safety and Abuse Prevention Policy.
+We maintain multiple adult workers in the room with children and have a comprehensive Minors Safety and Abuse Prevention Policies.

 We welcome any feedback, concerns or questions.
 We are here to serve you and your family.

 Naturally, the question arises concerning when a child should participate in the Eucharist (communion).
 Coming with the community to the Lord’s Table can be one of the most formative experiences for any person, certainly a child.
 Many Christian traditions have some form of childhood catechism that works alongside the child’s baptism.
 This catechism allows the child to learn the Biblical story they will be participating in and to have some context for the gravity and joy of the grace offered in Jesus’ bread and wine.